ricardovaltierra/sample-app/README.md

 Validations made on models for presence, length and format aside of using of `has_secure password` method.

-Debug information visible on this app on real time in layout and user of Gravatars for default user images.
+Debug information visible on this app on real time in layouts and use of Gravatars for default user images.
 Use of SSL to use `https` and propper integration of Cookies and Session variables for handling html elements and backend communication actively.

-Tokens and Rmemeber Digest for handling data persistence.
+Tokens and Remember Digest for handling data persistence.

 Authorization implemented via `before filters` to handle user hierarchy and 'Friendly forwarding' to redirect.

-DB poopulation takng advantage of `seed.rb` side to fixtures created on testing eviroment.
+DB population taking advantage of `seed.rb` aside to fixtures created on testing eviroment.

 Partials for every page section and user.
 Use of Action Mailer to create mails and views for new users with account activations - and password reset - via generated tokens.

 Use of SendGrid (Heroku) as a mail service.

-Uploading images via CarrierWave using aws services.
+Uploading images via CarrierWave using AWS services.
 Register and create a micropost !

 ### Running the code